Engelberg/instaparse/README.md

 Matt Might has published a [paper](http://matt.might.net/papers/might2011derivatives.pdf) about a specific approach to achieving that goal, but I had difficulty getting his *Parsing with Derivatives* technique to work in a performant way.

 I probably would have given up, but then Danny Yoo released the [Ragg parser generator](http://hashcollision.org/ragg/index.html) for the Racket language.
 The Ragg library was a huge inspiration -- a model for what I wanted instaparse to become.
 I asked Danny what technique he used, and he gave me more information about the algorithm he used.
-However, he told me that if he were to do it again from scratch, he'd probably choose to use a [GLL algorithm](http://ldta.info/2009/ldta2009proceedings.pdf) by Adrian Johnstone and Elizabeth Scott, and he pointed me to a fantastic article about it by Vegard Øye, [posted on Github with source code in Racket](https://github.com/epsil/gll).
+However, he told me that if he were to do it again from scratch, he'd probably choose to use a [GLL algorithm](http://ldta.info/2009/ldta2009proceedings.pdf) by Adrian Johnstone and Elizabeth Scott, and he pointed me to a fantastic article about it by Vegard ï¿½ye, [posted on Github with source code in Racket](https://github.com/epsil/gll).

 That article had a link to a [paper](http://www.cs.uwm.edu/%7Edspiewak/papers/generalized-parser-combinators.pdf) and [Scala code](https://github.com/djspiewak/gll-combinators) by Daniel Spiewak, which was also extremely helpful.